California shootings: Who died in Monterey Park and Half Moon Bay attacks? | Entertainment

 "I was so happy.
 We spoke about when we'd arrived here.
 And he said, 'Come sit down with us,'" Perez recounted.
 Martinez-Jimenez was hardworking, quiet and sought to avoid conflict, Perez said.

 "Last Thursday or so, I saw him for the last time in the store," Perez said.
 "He came to buy cheese."
-The San Mateo County Coroner's Office declined to comment on the identities of the victims.
+The San Mateo County Coroner's Office declined to comment on the identities of the victims in the Half Moon Bay shooting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)